 The traditional approach to measuring cross-country differentials in industry total factor productivity (TFP) requires comparable information on output and inputs at the sector level.
-Because of large gaps in these data for virtually all developing countries, very little is known about the magnitudes and the patterns of those differences outside the industrialized world.
+Because of large gaps in these data for virtually all developing countries, very little is known about the magnitudes and the patterns of those differences outside the industrialised world.
 Thus, it is important to consider alternatives.
 We introduce and apply a new method for estimating sectoral TFP levels that relies on information contained in bilateral trade.
-This allows us to provide a comparable and, as we will argue, reliable set of industry TFPs for twenty-four manufacturing sectors in more than sixty countries at all stages of development.
+This allows us to provide a comparable and, as we will argue, reliable set of industry TFPs for 24 manufacturing sectors in more than 60 countries at all stages of development.

-Our point of departure is a model that combines Heckscher-Ohlin trade with the Krugman (1979) model of trade due to increasing returns and consumers' love for variety and also allows for trade costs (see Romalis (2004)).
+Our point of departure is a model that combines Heckscher-Ohlin trade with the Krugman (1979) model of trade because of increasing returns and consumers' love for variety and also allows for trade costs (Romalis, 2004).
 We extend this model to differences in industry TFP and to many asymmetric countries.
 This allows us to back out sectoral productivity differences as observed trade that cannot be explained by differences in factor intensities and in factor prices or by differences in trade barriers across countries.

-The idea behind our method of estimating sectoral productivities is to exploit variation in bilateral sectoral export values compared to those for a benchmark country, appropriately adjusted for differences in total production volume and input costs, across export markets.
+The idea behind our method of estimating sectoral productivities is to exploit variation in bilateral sectoral export values compared with those for a benchmark country, appropriately adjusted for differences in total production volume and input costs, across export markets.
 As an example, consider how we infer Italy's TFP relative to the US in the textile sector.
 We first measure the fraction of Italy's textile production relative to US textile production that is exported to each market.
-If Italy exports more to an average market than the US, once we have adjusted for relative input costs and relative bilateral trade costs, this indicates a higher level of sectoral TFP.
+If Italy